Decarbonization software

 Making it easier for Retailers to meet their carbon measurement and decarbonization goals

 Poor data results in ineffective action.
-Moreover, without granular supply chain or product level emissions data, Retailers will be unable to evidence their progress on decarbonization targets, leaving them vulnerable to allegations of in-action or worse greenwashing.
+Moreover, without granular supply chain or product level emissions data, retailers will be unable to evidence their progress on decarbonization targets, leaving them vulnerable to allegations of in-action or worse, greenwashing.

 Transparent and automated data management